-The aim of the cervical cancer screening programme is to reduce the number of women who develop cervical cancer and the number of women who die from it.
+The Northern Ireland Cervical Screening Programme aims to reduce the number of women who develop cervical cancer and the number who die from it.

 It tries to do this by testing as many women as possible, examining the test results and referring the women for further treatment if any early warning signs are present.

 Currently, women aged 25-49 are invited for screening every 3 years and those aged 50-64 are invited every 5 years.

 The screening test (often known as a smear test) looks for abnormal changes in the cells that line the cervix.
 These abnormal changes may go on to develop into cancer if left untreated.
 However, in some cases, particularly young women, the body’s immune system will return the cells to normal by themselves, rendering them harmless.

 Women under the age of 25 are not screened because the balance of risks and benefits is different than in older women.
 Cervical cancer is very rare in this age group, with only one or two cases occurring each year in Northern Ireland.
 Young women who are screened are more likely to have an abnormal screening test result and undergo further tests and treatments that they do no need.
 Unnecessary treatment can cause significant anxiety and, in some cases, lead to a higher risk of premature birth in future pregnancies.

 Temporary changes to the way cervical screening samples are processed in the laboratory have been introduced from March 2023.
 This is to manage the current backlog.

 Co-testing has been introduced as an interim measure on all samples sent as part of the Cervical Screening Programme.
 This means samples will be tested in a two-step process as follows.

 1. Human papillomavirus (HPV) testing (for specific ‘high risk’ types of HPV), followed by